superbrothers/kubernetes-docs/kubectl_patch.md

 ## kubectl patch

-Update field(s) of a resource
+Update fields of a resource

 ### Synopsis

-Update field(s) of a resource using strategic merge patch, a JSON merge patch, or a JSON patch.
+Update fields of a resource using strategic merge patch, a JSON merge patch, or a JSON patch.

  JSON and YAML formats are accepted.